-[Comment to Article 3.2.1: For certain Prohibited Substances, WADA may instruct WADA-accredited laboratories not to report Samples as an Adverse Analytical Finding if the estimated concentration of the Prohibited Substance or its Metabolites or Markers is below a Minimum Reporting Level.
-WADA's decision in determining that Minimum Reporting Level or in determining which Prohibited Substances should be subject to Minimum Reporting Levels shall not be subject to challenge.
+13 [Comment to Article 3.2.1: For certain Prohibited Substances, WADA may instruct WADA accredited laboratories not to report Samples as an Averse Analysical Finding if the estimated concentration of the Prohibited Substance or is Metabotics or Markers is below a Minimum Reporting Level w WADA's decision in determining that Minimum Reporting Level or Metermining that Minimum Reporting Level or determining which Prohibited Substances should be subject to challenge.
 Further, the laboratory's estimated concentration of such Prohibited Substance in a Sample may only be an estimate.
-In no event shall the possibility that the exact concentration of the Prohibited Substance in the Sample may be below the Minimum Reporting Level constitute a defense to an anti-doping rule violation based on the presence of that Prohibited Substance in the Sample.]
+In overent shall the possibility that the exact concentration of the Prohibited Substance in the Sample may be below the Minimum Reporting Level constitute a defense to an anti-doping rule violation based on the presence of that Prohibited Substance in the Sample may be allowed.

-Comment to Article 3.1: This standard of proof required to be met by the UIM is comparable to the standard which is applied in most countries to cases involving professional misconduct.]
+11 Comment to Article 3.1: This standard of proof required to be met by the UIM is comparable to the standard which is applied in most countries to cases involving professional misconduct.]

-&lt;sup>12 [Comment to Article 3.2: For example, the UIM may establish an anti-doping rule violation under Article 2.2 based on the Athlete's admissions, the credible testimony of third Persons, reliable documentary evidence, reliable analytical data from either an A or B Sample as provided in the Comments to Article 2.2, or conclusions drawn from the profile of a series of the Athlete's blood or urine Samples, such as data from the Athlete Biological Passport.]
+^{12 [}Comment to Article 3.2: For example, the UIM may establish an anti-doping rule violation under Article 2.2 based on the Athlete's admissions, the credible testimony of third Persons, reliable documentary evidence, reliable analytical data from either an A or B Sample as provided in the Comments to Article 2.2, or conclusions drawn from the profile of a series of the Athlete's blood or urine Samples, such as data from the Athlete Biological Passport.]

-the UIM shall have the burden to establish that such departure did not cause the Adverse Analytical Finding.
+the UIM shall have the burden to establish that such departure did not cause the Adverse Analytical Finding.14